Nashten491/Products-Sales-Data-Set-2023-2024-Visualization/README.md

 ##Conclusion:

-More efforts should be  concentrated towards the South Region and the Central Region to bring about equitable distribution of Products and revenue generat
+More efforts should be  concentrated towards the South Region and the Central Region to bring about equitable distribution of Products and revenue generation.